-For more than a century, the technology used for transporting pressurized fluids – liquid or gas – has continually evolved from wood, to clay, to lead, then cast iron and, currently, steel pipelines.
+For more than a century, the technology used for transporting pressurized fluids – liquid or gas – has continually evolved from wood, to clay, to lead, then cast iron, and, currently, steel pipelines.
 Meet the latest industry disruptor: composite flexible pipe.
 This next generation of non-metallic pipe is a proven alternative for a fast-growing range of applications.

+What is non-metallic pipe and what makes it different?
 Lightweight and flexible, reinforced thermoplastic pipe can optimize the core structure of flowline and pipeline networks and economically support the transport of CO2 for storage, the movement of hydrogen, or the conversion of existing infrastructure to carry these gases, which will be critical in the energy transition and decarbonization of industry.

 Let’s start with the inherent flexibility of the product, which brings benefits both as it is installed, and as it is operating.

 This pipe is a very easy product to get into a ditch: you can lift it, you can bend it.
 If you are trying to do that with steel pipe, you need three or four side booms and a big bulldozer for starters.
 This means a lot of safety exposure, because steel has that rigidity and weight, so when you are working with anything made from steel, it’s an extra overhead to carry.